 The ECP is a key document to assist our organization in implementing and ensuring compliance with the standard, thereby protecting our employees.

 This ECP includes:

 - Determination of employee exposure

-- Implementation of various methods of exposure control, including: Universal precautions, Engineering and work practice controls, Personal protective equipment, Housekeeping
+- Implementation of various methods of exposure control, including: Universal, Standard, and Transmission-based Precautions, Administrative, Engineering, and Work Practice Controls, Personal Protective Equipment, and housekeeping

 - Hepatitis B vaccination

 - Post-exposure evaluation and follow-up

 - Communication of hazards to employees and training

 - Recordkeeping

 - Procedures for evaluating circumstances surrounding exposure incidents

-Implementation methods for these elements of the standard are discussed in the subsequent pages of this ECP.
+Implementation methods are discussed in the subsequent pages of this ECP.